ActivityRadar/backend/README.md

-# backend
+# ActivityRadar backend
-Backend for the ActivityRadar platform.
+A backend using [FastAPI](https://github.com/tiangolo/fastapi) for API-requests and [mongoDB](https://www.mongodb.com/) as database for storing polymorphic data.